imagej/imagej.github.io/pages/Script_Parameters.md

 description: test description
 ---

-{% include learn content='scripting' %} All scripting languages have
-access to a universal `#@parameter` notation for declaring inputs and outputs.
+{% include learn content='scripting' %}All scripting languages have access to a universal `#@parameter` notation for declaring inputs and outputs.
 This approach is preferred over the ImageJ 1.x [GenericDialog](Generic_dialog "wikilink") because it is totally